Human-like object concept representations emerge naturally in multimodal large language models: Discussion

-\textbf{Relationship to the other related studies.} Both the human brain and modern large-scale pretrained AI models are intricate systems, presenting challenges due to their complexity.
-Dimensionality reduction techniques are commonly employed to simplify these systems and analyze their behavior.
-However, determining the optimal dimensions remains a persistent challenge.
-Recent research has utilized the ``low-rank" \cite{thibeault2024low} and ``distributed information bottleneck" \cite{murphy2024information} hypotheses to identify suitable latent dimensions, ensuring they capture the crucial aspects of the original high-dimensional network.
-These hypotheses can be supported by our finding that the LLMs have developed human-like object representations from the aggregation of their fundamental dimensions, just as the human brain can give rise to rich and nuanced conceptual representations through the interplay of relatively simple neural mechanisms.
-Exploring these low-dimensional yet powerful organizing structures could lead to a deeper understanding of the essential building blocks of cognition, both in biological and artificial systems.
+Both the human brain and large-scale AI models are complex systems, typically analyzed through dimensionality reduction.
+Recent hypotheses like the "low-rank" \cite{thibeault2024low} and "distributed information bottleneck" \cite{murphy2024information} propose solutions to identifying optimal latent dimensions.
+Our findings align with these concepts, demonstrating that LLMs can develop human-like object representations using fundamental dimensions, akin to the brain's capacity to derive rich conceptual knowledge from simple neural mechanisms.
+Exploring these low-dimensional structures could deepen our understanding of cognition in both biological and artificial systems.

-More broadly, previous fMRI studies have unveiled diverse organizational principles within the brain for effectively processing and integrating external stimuli.
-For example, the primary visual cortex demonstrates retinotopy through the interplay of visual eccentricity and angle selectivity \cite{sereno1995borders,engel1997retinotopic}.
-Recent work on neural representations of emotions identified three spatially overlapping dimensions—polarity, complexity, and intensity—in the right TPJ, contributing to an ``emotionotopy" model \cite{lettieri2019emotionotopy}.
-Moreover, several previous studies have demonstrated that the principle of dimension organization also applies to the representation of other higher-order information \cite{hansen2007topographic,huth2012continuous,harvey2013topographic,sha2015animacy,huth2016natural,margulies2016situating,huntenburg2018large}.
-Our study can be seen as an extension of these prior studies to conceptual representations of large-scale natural objects, but the difference is that we do not require the underlying dimensions to be orthogonal to each other.